jedisct1/libsodium-doc/aes256-gcm.md

 One easy way to generate a nonce is to use `randombytes_buf()`; considering the size of nonces the risk of any random collisions is negligible.
 For some applications, if you wish to use nonces to detect missing messages or to ignore replayed messages, it is also acceptable to use a simple incrementing counter as a nonce.

 When doing so you must ensure that the same value can never be re-used (for example you may have multiple threads or even hosts generating messages using the same key pairs).

+Support for AES256-GCM was introduced in Libsodium 1.0.4.